-More than fifty hydrocarbons (C_2 - C{12}) compounds, along with ozone (O_3), oxides of nitrogen (NO, NO2, NO_x) are measured continuously during the summer (1-hour measurements from June through August).
+More than fifty hydrocarbon (C_2 - C{12}) compounds, along with ozone (O_3), oxides of nitrogen (NO, NO2, NO_X) are measured continuously during the summer (1-hour measurements from June through August).
 In addition, carbonyl measurements are taken at 3-hour sampling intervals at the East Hartford site.
 Surface (10 meter) meteorological measurements are taken at all PAMS sites and include: wind speed, wind direction, air temperature, solar radiation and precipitation (Stafford 001 only).
-It is anticipated that one or more upper air meteorological stations may be deployed in the near future to record wind speed and direction and temperatures aloft, but this is only in the planning stage.
+It is anticipated that one or more upper air (i.e., up to 3000 meters) meteorological stations may be deployed in the near future to record wind speed and direction and temperatures aloft, but this is only in the planning stage.

 Table 4-5 lists all the volatile organic compounds presently being measured at the PAMS sites.
-The seasonal means of the 1-hour concentrations of these compounds are presented in Table 4-6 for each of the three PAMS sites.
+The seasonal means of the 1-hour concentrations of these compounds are presented in Table 4-6 for each of the four PAMS sites.

-NUMBER OF HOURS WHEN THE 1-HOUR OZONE STANDARD WAS EXCEEDED IN 1998
+NUMBER OF HOURS WHEN THE 1-HOUR OZONE STANDARD WAS EXCEEDED IN 1999